SIX x-clear Member Information

 Service unbundling enables clients to buy exclusively the services they really need.
 Accounting separation should enhance disclosure of proceeds and costs of the various services and consequently cross-subsidisation, if any, to national regulators.

-SIX x-clear Ltd, too, has signed the European Code of Conduct and will ensure implementation of the measures mentioned above.
+SIX x-clear AG, too, has signed the European Code of Conduct and will ensure implementation of the measures mentioned above.

 European Code of Conduct on Clearing and Settlement